Roku Marketing Email Design System

 Without a standardized design-to-production process, the workflow had several persistent inefficiencies:

-• Error-Prone Handoff: Reproducing static JPG mockups by eye led to spacing, typography, and positioning deviations, and building desktop and mobile layouts separately introduced additional rendering risks.
+Error-Prone Handoff: Reproducing static JPG mockups by eye led to spacing, typography, and positioning deviations.
+Building desktop and mobile layouts separately introduced additional rendering risks.

-• Production Bottlenecks: Active build time ranged from several hours to a full day per campaign.
-Late-stage stakeholder edits could restart the build process entirely, compressing an already tight production window.
+Production Bottlenecks: Active build time ranged from several hours to a full day per campaign.
+Late-stage stakeholder edits could restart the process, compressing an already tight production window.

 Goal